 At first, I told Mini that I would rather walk but after a while, I was glad that we had the bikes because it would have taken forever otherwise.
-At some points, we were walking with the bikes because it was impossible to ride the bike on the uneven road.
+At some points, we were walking with the bikes because it was impossible to ride the bike on the bumpy roads.
 But all in all, you are better off with a bike.

 One thing that I was surprised by was that you get the bikes without any locks.
-Apparently, there are no bike thieves on this island?
+Apparently, there are no bike thieves on this island.
 We were a bit worried about leaving the bikes but we were fine.
-However, we read online that some people had gotten their bikes switched by others and got bikes with a flat tire.
+However, we read online that some people had gotten their bikes switched by others and got bikes with flat tires.
 Luckily enough that did not happen to us.

 Playa de las Conchas

 People spend a fortune flying to the Maldives or other magical places to see some amazing beaches.
 For 20 euros (and a ticket to Lanzarote) will get you a true paradise beach in La Graciosa.
-After the bike ride you will find paradise.
-We were so lucky because the beach was not at least crowded when we got there.
+After the bike ride, you will find paradise.
+We were so lucky because the beach was totally empty when we got there.
 It was just incredible and beautiful.
-The most beautiful beach on all of Lanzarote (which this island is a part of even if it has its own name).
+The most beautiful beach in all of Lanzarote (which this island is a part of even if it has its own name).

 Here you can spend a couple of hours and just enjoy the beach and nature.
 There is no need for me to try to explain how beautiful this beach was – you can see the pictures and make your own perception.